Click on the map to explore Canada's 15 accredited physiotherapy programs.

 The Physical Therapy curriculum emphasizes clinical reasoning, diagnostics, evidence-based practice, community rehabilitation, teamwork and professionalism as essential components for the development of a humanistic, ethical, knowledgeable, competent critical thinking and problem-solving physical therapist.

-The program is a continuum of 146 credits spread out over two graduate level courses leading to a Master’s of Physiotherapy (MPT) degree.
-The degree grants access to the members board of the Ordre professionnel de la physiothérapie du Québec.
+The program is a continuum of 146 credits spread out over two academic cycles: the Bachelor's degree in physiotherapy and the Master's degree in physiotherapy.
+Graduating with a Master's degree in physiotherapy will allow you to become a member of the Ordre professionnel de la physiothérapie du Québec, giving you the reserved title of physiotherapist and the ability to practice physiotherapy.
 The program differentiates itself through its stimulating and diversified training with its different profiles (entrepreneurial, international and research) and orientations (research, world health and sport therapy) that are based on contemporary teaching practices.
 Its societal involvement and fruitful partnerships are valuable assets in a training program oriented towards sustainable development.
 The University of Laval’s openness to the world allows the program to offer unique training opportunities thanks to its multiple international partners on the African, Asian and European continents.
 Its unique multidisciplinary environment makes for more dynamic education and research.

 The fulfilment of all of the program’s activities and goals is actualized through the excellence, engagement, creativity and humanism of all of its community’s members.